dnlzrgz/memotica/README.md

 - Advanced spaced repetition with the SM2 algorithm.
 - Keyboard-First navigation.
 - Easy to add, edit and delete decks and flashcards.
+- Export and import your data.

 ## WIP

 memotica is nearly ready for use, but there are some features that I would like to implement before reaching version `v1.0.0`:

+- Basic statistics.
+- Better flashcards management.
 - Customizable space repetition algorithm.
-- Import command.
 - Interoperability with Anki.
-- Better flashcards management.
-- Basic statistics.
+- Themes.
 - Visual indicators.

 ## Motivation